ellennickles/programming-for-artists-s22/README.md

     - Was the assignment submitted on time?

 ### [Midsemester Exercise](https://github.com/ellennickles/programming-for-artists-s22/blob/main/README.md#midsemester-exercise)
-- **Exercise**: The exercise is worth five (5) points, and the evaluation will follow the above critera for the code.
+- **Creative exercise**: The creative exercise is worth five (5) points, and the evaluation will follow the above critera for the code.
 - **Presentation**: This is a four (4) minute presentation worth five (5) points, one (1) point for addressing each of the following:
     - What was your goal or inspiration?
     - What does your sketch do?
 Choose one feature or interaction to demo; which one is the most interesting to you and why?
 If it's interactive, deconstruct the interaction(s) to produce the effect(s).